Butternut Canker and Others

 Perithecia are formed in the black stroma producing ascospores that cause new infections.

-White fungal growth can sometimes be seen on black knot.
+White fungal growth can sometimes be seen on the black galls.
 This is a mycoparasite called Trichothecium that attacks the black knot.

 Many perennial cankers on a willow.